 “Sure thing.
 So, how was your day?”
 Dennis asked.

 “Better than usual,” Ben groaned.
-“I just barely managed to pass my algebra test and nobody called me any slurs or tried to stuff me into a locker.”
+“I just barely managed to pass my algebra test, and nobody threw any hunks of ice at me or called me any slurs.”

 Dennis grimaced.
 “That’s rough.
-And nobody tries to intervene?”
+And nobody tries to intervene when this happens?”

 “Oof.
 I’d offer to help you study for your next test but I’ve long since forgotten how to do algebra,” Dennis said.
 “Maybe Kristy could give you a hand, she’s great at math.”